 Depending on the dose, method, and the individual’s mass, metabolism, and tolerance, the high associated with cocaine abuse begins almost instantaneously after taking the drug.
-After this, the short-term effects of cocaine last until, somewhere before a few minutes to an hour and a half later, the drug is metabolized and wears off.
+After this, the short-term effects of cocaine last until the drug is metabolized and wears off.
+This can take anywhere from a few minutes to an hour and a half.

 The elimination half-life of cocaine is short, but during this period it has a potent effect on the way the body functions.
 Cocaine rushes to the nervous system via the bloodstream where, past the blood-brain barrier, it begins to act on the body’s system for producing and recycling dopamine.